 I gradually managed to sort out the theories of avian navigation and I thought of a few more myself.
 As I went along, I tried to work out whether the various candidates could stand up to simple arithmetic and common sense.
 I thought about how you could replicate these theoretical ideas in arbitrarily advanced robotic models.

 The results seemed to be very negative.
 None of the sugested methods stood up to reasonable arithmetical testing.
 It seemed not to be possible to mentally design a robotic strategy that could do what birds easily manage.

 I pretty well hit the mental buffers in 2015 and it was only in 2017 and 2018 that I managed to make some progress and, eventually, to suggest what I call the "ALFIC" method.

-Recent investigations of the concentration of tropospheric gases have shown that the ozone concentration depends on solar illumination and goes through pronounced peak in the middle of the day.
+Recent investigations of the concentration of tropospheric gases in the European MOSAIC-IAGOS project have shown that the ozone concentration depends on solar illumination and goes through a pronounced peak in the middle of the day.
 This gives, in principle, a bird a measurement of how far east it is.
 It then becomes more plausible to think that a northing can be obtained from the earth's magnetic field.

 ALFIC then means "Approximate Longitude from Inhaled Chemicals" Over land the chemical is ozone; over the sea some other chemical must be used, yet to be determined.

 The ALFIC method will need more theoretical and experimental work and I have created the Facebook Group ALFIC to encourage engineers and other scientists to take an interest.